 Digital business models are taken up by both new and traditional companies, impacting both the consumer and business domain.
 This also applies to traditional (physical) industries.

 For example, Threadless introducing a model leveraging the crowd and co-creation in the textiles and clothing industry and Dow Corning embracing the commoditisation of the chemical industry by introducing Xiameter.

 Moreover, digital business model are often context specific, for example, in the manufacturing industry there is currently a large momentum for new business models based on ideas about a new industrial revolution (e.g., Industry 4.0).

-In this project you can expect to be involved in the following activities:
+In this project you can expect to be involved in: